 1. Helen Brand, Chief Executive Officer of the Association of Chartered Certified Accountants

-7. Alexandra Guaqueta, Chair of the UN Working Group on Business and Human Rights
+6. Alexandra Guaqueta, UN Working Group on Business and Human Rights

-15. John Ruggie, Chair of Shift’s Board and former Special Representative of the UN Secretary-General for Business and Human Rights
+14. John Ruggie, Chair of Shift’s Board and former Special Representative of the UN Secretary-General for Business and Human Rights (Chair of the EPG)

 The reports from the EPG meetings are available here: